Simplyalex99/Simplyalex99/README.md

 A passionate self-taught student developer looking to tackle new challenges and make an impact in the lives of others!

-- 🔭 I’m currently working on <a href="https://github.com/Software-For-Love/software-for-love-site">Software For Love.</a>
+- 🔭 I’m currently working on <a href="https://github.com/Software-For-Love/software-for-love-site">Software For Love.</a> and <a href="https://github.com/DeepGenX">DeepGenX</a>
 - 🌱 I’m currently learning Neural Networks
 - ⚡ Fun fact: This is fun.